TT is an online writer with over four years of experience writing about sports and pop culture.

-These teams paid these guys big bucks in thinking they were going to lead them to championships, but all they seemed to do was disappoint.
-Today, I rank the top 10 worst contracts in NFL history.
+These teams paid big bucks thinking they were getting a franchise player to lead them to the championships, but all they got was disappoint.
+Here, I rank the top 10 worst contracts in NFL history.

 10. Kirk Cousins

 He was signed to get Minnesota over the hump and into the Super Bowl, but he hasn't been able to play up to his billing.